AI vs. Doctors: Why the Knowledge Era is Dead

 Arjun: Sir?

-Professor: If you ever try to build a website for your private practice, use WordPress.
-Do not let the AI convince you to build one from scratch.
+Professor: If you ever build a website for your private practice, use WordPress.
+Don’t let the AI convince you to build one from scratch.

 Arjun: Noted, Sir.